ihcsim/sidecar-injector/README.md

 # Admission Webhook
-This project is used to explore the implementation of a Kubernetes [admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).
+I used this project to explore the implementation of a Kubernetes [admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks).

 ## Getting Started
-To build the Docker image of the admission webhook server:
+To build the Docker image of the admission webhook server, run:
 ```
-$ make image/build
+$ make build
 ```

-To generate self-signed TLS artifacts:
+To generate self-signed TLS artifacts, run:
 ```
 # generate the self-signed CA
 $ make tls/ca